Evan Longoria Player Props: Diamondbacks vs. Pirates

-The Arizona Diamondbacks, including Evan Longoria (.429 on-base percentage in past 10 games, 118 points above season-long percentage), battle starter Rich Hill and the Pittsburgh Pirates at Chase Field, Friday at 9:40 PM ET.
+Evan Longoria and his .371 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates and Carmen Mlodzinski on July 9 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his previous game (0-for-4) against the Pirates.

 Evan Longoria Game Info & Props vs. the Pirates